wizeline/wize-docs/interview-process/engineers/on-site/markdown.md

 ## Overview

-Based on the [markdown specification here](https://daringfireball.net/projects/markdown/syntax/) and the [Markdown cheatsheet here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) the candidate has to build an app that converts a markdown input to HTML.
+Based on the Markdown specification [here](https://daringfireball.net/projects/markdown/syntax/) or [here](http://spec.commonmark.org/0.27/) and the [Markdown cheatsheet here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) the candidate has to build an app that transforms a markdown input to HTML.

 ## Initial Requirements